drivechain-project/docs/bip1-hashrate-escrow.md

 ### Depositing and Withdrawing (M5, M6)

 Both M5 and M6 are regular Bitcoin txns.
 They are identified by meeting an important criteria: they select a one of the Critical TxID-index Pairs (a "CTIP") as one of their inputs.
+Deposits ("M5") are distinguished from withdrawals ("M6") by simply checking to see if money is "going in", or "out".
+In other words, we compare the BTC value of the original CTIP to that of new CTIP.
+If original <= new it is a deposit, if original > new then it is a withdrawal.

+The code that identifies sidechain withdrawal / deposit txns (by calculating how much value is being put into or taken out of a sidechain) can be seen here: https://github.com/drivechain-project/bitcoin/blob/mainchainBMM/src/validation.cpp#L351-L386

-Such txns are identified in {{TODO: Link to exact line of Code}}, and are forced (by consensus) to obey two additional criteria:
+Such txns are forced (by consensus) to obey two additional criteria:

-1. They must contain an output paying "to" the Critical Address [probably in TxOut0]. {{Note about avoiding OP_CheckSig with OP True -- can't remember the status of this}}
+1. They must contain an output paying "to" the Critical Address [probably in TxOut0].
 2. They must be accompanied by an update to this sidechain's Critical TxID-index Pair (CTIP).
 The new CTIP must be "this" txn itself.

-{TODO: Should be ban the "mixing of sidechains" -- cannot select any other Critical TxID as one of their inputs.
-This rule may not be necessary.}

-{TODO: These criteria are enforced in {{this part}} of {{validation.cpp}} }
+These criteria are enforced here https://github.com/drivechain-project/bitcoin/blob/mainchainBMM/src/validation.cpp#L440-L473 by checking that a deposit is paying back to the sidechain more than it is taking out, and completely rejecting any withdrawal from the mempool.
+And here https://github.com/drivechain-project/bitcoin/blob/mainchainBMM/src/validation.cpp#L1747-L1757 we allow for a withdrawal only once it has attained sufficient work score (ACKs).

 The purpose of this is to have all of the escrow's money (ie all of the sidechain's money) in one TxID, so that depositors immediately undo any UTXO bloat they may cause.
 This simplifies the withdrawal process, as there is no need to worry about cleaning up "dust deposits" (...and such cleaning can often result in headaches, for example where a withdrawal-txn is larger than 1MB in size, or which may only withdraw an arbitrarily limited amount of BTC).
 Notice that, unless we assume that an account will last forever, all utxos which are deposited must eventually be withdrawn by someone.
 Therefore, the relevant design criterion is not "efficiency" (total cost) but rather "who should pay" (allocation of costs).

-The deposits ("M5") are distinguished from the withdrawals ("M6") by simply checking to see if money is "going in", or "out".
-In other words, we compare the BTC value of the original CTIP to that of new CTIP.
-If original <= new it is a deposit, if original > new then it is a withdrawal.

 #### M5.
 "Make a Deposit" -- a transfer of BTC from-main-to-side